MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 The main tasks for this exercise are as follows:

-1. Create a new project using the ASP.NET Core Empty project template.
+1. Create a new project by using the ASP.NET Core Empty project template.

 2. Run the application.